Construction: Legal

+Law related to construction primarily focuses around contracts and obligations, as well as planning permissions and legal matters on topics such as infrastructure, housing, engineering, insurance, the environment and building warrants.
 A construction project is a complex net of construction contracts and other legal obligations, each of which all parties must carefully consider.
 A contract is the exchange of a set of obligations between two or more parties, and provides structures to manage issues.
 For example, construction delays can be costly, so construction contracts set out clear expectations and clear paths to manage delays.
 Poorly drafted contracts can lead to confusion and costly disputes.
 At the start of a project, legal advisors seek to identify ambiguities and other potential sources of trouble in the contract structures, and to present options for preventing problems.
-During projects, they work to avoid and resolve conflicts that arise.
-In each case, the lawyer facilitates an exchange of obligations that matches the reality of the project.
+During projects, they work to avoid and resolve conflicts that arise and processes such as negotiation and arbitration may take place.